transcriptionpro/wuc-new/_posts/2017-04-26-easy-steps-to-bitcoin-buying-with-debit-card-and-credit-card-online.md

 <br/><br/>
 <strong>2.
 What are the advantages and how will I benefit?</strong>
 <br/><br/>
-Buying bitcoin using a debit card or credit card can be very fast and easy.
+Buying <a href="/the-price-of-counterparty-token-multiplies-by-2/">bitcoin using a debit card or credit card</a> can be very fast and easy.
 Since most of the people nowadays readily understand the ways of shopping online by the use of debit and credit cards, makes it easier as well for buyers who are not so techie to buy bitcoins using credit cards.
 <br/><br/>
 <strong>3.
 What are the disadvantages?</strong>
 <br/><br/>